AndreyZarembo/GoogleAnalyticsStripper/README.md

 ***IMPORTANT***

-My app with this library is still waiting for review.
-I can't confirm, that app with stripped library will be approved.
+My app successfully passed Apple Review with this library.

 How to use